-Implementation of the action plan prepared for the FY 2020-2021 CDBG, ESG and HOME programs is not anticipated to have a negative impact on cultural resources as the majority of the projects involve public social service programs that do not propose physical changes to the existing built environment.
-In addition, the majority represent a continuation of existing programs that are not proposed to expand.
+Implementation of the action plan amendment to the FY 2019-2020 CDBG, ESG and HOME programs to include CARES Act 2020 are not anticipated to have a negative impact on cultural resources as the majority of the projects involve public social service programs, such as rental assistance, small business grants, senior nutrition services, homeless services, and additional funding for the existing community sponsored programs previously reviewed by the approved FY 2019-2020 CDBG, ESG and HOME program in response to impacts related to COVID 19.
+The amendment does not propose physical changes to the existing built environment.
 As such, these programs would not adversely affect cultural resources.